 The reality is that I think very, very few cruisers ever find the “perfect” boat.
 Expecting to find one where everything is exactly as you want — and at a price you can afford — is setting yourself up for failure.

-I’m not saying to take the first boat you look at or accept one with a seriously deficient survey.
+I’m not saying to take the first boat you look at.
+Or that you should accept one with a seriously deficient survey.
 But maybe take an “almost perfect” boat.
 One that needs a few upgrades, or a bit of cosmetic prettying-up.

 There’s a wide range out there from total fixer-uppers (which I generally don’t recommend) to a totally ready-to-go, exactly-as-you-want-it perfect boat.
 All sorts of shades of gray in between the two extremes.

 And then if you do find the “perfect” boat, the minute that there is any problem with it, it’s going to lose that luster of perfection.
-And you’ll be angry that the perfect boat wants attention.
-And question your decision-making all over again.
+You’ll be angry that the perfect boat wants attention.
+You may even question your decision-making all over again.

 I argue instead for looking for the “almost perfect” boat.
 The one that you actually can find.
 The one whose imperfections you can live with.